Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel iterative embedding learning framework SILBO for high-dimensional Bayesian optimization through semi-supervised dimensional reduction.
+High-dimensional Bayesian optimization is a very challenging task.
+To address the problem , we proposed a novel iterative embedding learning framework SILBO for high-dimensional Bayesian optimization through semi-supervised dimensional reduction.
 We also proposed a randomized fast algorithm for solving the embedding matrix efficiently.
 Moreover, according to the cost of the objective function, two different mapping strategies are proposed.
 Experimental results on both synthetic function and hyperparameter optimization tasks reveal that SILBO outperforms the existing state-of-the-art high-dimensional Bayesian optimization methods.

-In the future, we plan to combine our framework with the multi-fidelity method.
-Moreover, we also plan to apply SILBO to more AutoML~(Automatic Machine Learning) tasks.
+In the future, we plan to address the problem of how to determine the true dimensionality during the dimension reduction process.
+Moreover, we also plan to use the unlabeled information to determine the kernel hyperparameters of Gaussian process and other hyperparameters of Bayesian optimization.
+Also, we further plan to apply SILBO to more AutoML~(Automatic Machine Learning) tasks.

 \acks{This work was supported by the National Natural Science Foundation of China~\\(U1811461, 61702254), National Key R\&D Program of China~(2019YFC1711000), Jiangsu Province Science and Technology Program~(BE2017155), National Natural Science Foundation of Jiangsu Province~(BK20170651), and Collaborative Innovation Center of Novel Software Technology and Industrialization.}